arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/property-testing/2023-08-10-property-testing.md

 ## Show me the code

 OK, I see you are impatient.
 Here we go.
 I will give you some examples.
+I don't expect you to understand them just yet.
+Just try to catch the gist of them.
 In the next pages we will delve more into details.

 Given the following integration test: